National Institute for Pharmaceutical Technology & Education: Pharmaceutical manufacturing challenge

 The pharmaceutical industry is currently facing increased pricing pressures globally and rising manufacturing costs.
 Cost of Goods (COGS) for Brand-Name pharmaceutical drugs can be higher than 30% of the total sales revenues of these companies.
 In comparison, the percentage of sales revenues spent on R&D by these pharmaceutical companies is only 10-15%.
 For generic drugs, COGS can be as high as 50% of their total sales revenues.
 Traditionally, pharmaceutical companies preferred to manufacture their own products internally.
 They were keen on "making" what they "sold" because it provided them with more control of the quality of their products.
 However, since the pressures to reduce cost these days are high, to save money, the pharmaceutical industry is increasingly outsourcing manufacturing to countries in Asia – where the regulatory standards are evolving and sometimes could lag several years behind the U.S.

 The science required to transform a new discovery to a marketable new drug has definitely not kept pace with advances on the drug discovery side.
 Pharmaceutical product development today is more of an art than science.
 Once the new drug discovery is made, product development and manufacturing are left to traditional "tried and true" practices.
 Marked advances in chemistry, chemical engineering, computer modeling & simulation, instrumentation, analytical science, and product formulations that could be used to increase efficiency may also be more gainfully applied in pharmaceutical product development and manufacturing.
 The cost savings achievable by outsourcing can be easily exceeded by improving the science and technology for developing and manufacturing pharmaceutical products.
 Other industries, such as the semiconductor industry have examined their manufacturing technologies and have modernized them.
-This has allowed these industries to become more competitive and to have products of superior value.
+This has allowed these industries to become more competitive and improve products quality.